-One of my favorite Vietnamese dishes is pho, which is a beef rice noodle soup.
-Rice noodles are topped with herbs, cooked beef and/or raw beef that’s partially cooked rare by some hot beef broth.
-Beef pho is so comforting, filling, and delicious and is naturally allergen friendly.
+One of my favorite Vietnamese dishes is pho, a beef rice noodle soup.
+Rice noodles are topped with herbs, cooked beef and/or medium rare beef served with a spice-infused beef soup.

 Disclaimer: Please check that all ingredients are suitable for your allergies and be sure to ask your medical care team regarding any allergy related questions (I do not share medical advice).
 As an Amazon Associate, I earn from qualifying purchases.